Is Your Patient Website or Blog Unreadable?

 You can’t expect to reach patients online if you are not crafting a content development strategy that speaks to their needs and is in the right format.
 It’s very important for companies to be cognizant of the switch from content that is targeted to health care professionals to creating content for patients.
 You can’t possibly expect patients to consume the same information or find the same website helpful.
 When you create content for physicians and other health care professionals, you are writing for the people who commit their lives to understanding these health conditions and how to treat them.
 A patient may have little to no previous knowledge about the products and services you are offering.
 This is why it is imperative that you know your audience when creating a patient website.

-Tips for a More Readable Patient Website or Blog
+Tips for a More Readable Direct to Patient Website or Blog

 The American Medical Association and National Institutes of Health recommend that patient education materials be written at fourth to sixth-grade reading level.

 In addition, one of the best ways to create useful and readable content is to extensively research your readers by creating patient personas.
 Patient personas are comprehensive profiles that help you to understand your patients’ needs, challenges, and unique lifestyle issues so that the content you generate is highly targeted to them, thus producing desired outcomes.